Skip to content

 1. Installs minimal system packages (curl, git, figlet)

-2. Clones (or updates) the repository to /opt/supply-drop-bbs — always needed for service files and pymc-companion scripts
+2. Clones (or updates) the repository to /opt/supply-drop-bbs

 5. Installs the binary to /usr/local/bin/supply-drop-bbs

-6. Creates the supply-drop system user
+6. Creates the supply-drop system user and the config/data directories

-8. Installs the supply-drop-bbs.service systemd unit
+7. Installs the supply-drop-bbs.service systemd unit

-9. Runs the setup wizard (see below)
+8. Runs the setup wizard

-10. Pi HAT only: installs pymc_core in a Python venv, writes pymc-companion.yaml, and enables pymc-companion.service
+9. Pi HAT only: installs pymc_core in a Python venv, writes pymc-companion.yaml, and enables pymc-companion.service

-11. Enables and starts both services
+10. Enables and starts both services

 What the setup wizard asks